asand017/-sed-tutorial/README.md

 * *INPUTFILE* refers to the filename of the file you want to modify

-The typical appearence of a *sed* command

-####When to use *sed*
-The *sed* command is hilariously underused by most programmers at its full potential.

-However, this does not mean any one programmer should refrain from using the simpler aspects of *sed*.
+####When To Use it
+The *sed* command is hilariously underused by most programmers for purposes outside of string substituion.
+With a little imagination, *sed* can have many more uses.
+For instance, *sed* can be used to emulate other commands such as *grep* and *head*.
+If someone wanted to write a a program that automatically edits a file, *sed* would be their best friend.
+Unfortuneatly for most programmers, the simplicity of *sed* is overshadowed by its lengthy documentation.

-The most popular use of the *sed* command is for **subsitution**.
+The most widely used and most popular use of *sed* is **subsitution**.

-#####substitution
-While *sed* has more commands than substitution, the average programmer will only ever use the substitution command: *s*.
+#####Substitution
+The bread and butter of *sed*, the **s** command (s for substitution)

 A simple example of *sed* substitution in action: